The Importance of A ‘Blind Ad’ In Protecting the Seller’s Confidentiality

 • This protects the seller’s confidentiality and at the same time gives the prospective buyer an accurate description of the salon’s general location.

-• recognize the interior of the business
+• Publicly displayed pictures allow people to recognize the exterior or interior of the business.

 • They are in real estate mode whereby they think that their online advertisement must act like a ‘For Sale’ sign and publicly broadcast the name of the business being offered for sale.